 If you have a low budget, I recommend starting a sole proprietorship and using WordPress to build your online business.
 Here are two examples of estimated start-up costs to build a drop servicing agency in the US.

-You can expect start-up costs from $441,09 to $911,09 if you include everything at the beginning.
-You can also lower the cost of building your entire drop servicing business by delaying the trademark registration.
+You can expect start-up costs from $441,09 to $911,09 if you include everything initially.
+You can also lower the cost of building your entire drop servicing business by delaying trademark registration.
 It is perfectly fine to start as a sole proprietorship and to be the only person working in your business.

 Then, you need to refine your monthly budget for running your drop servicing business on a day-to-day basis by including: